3. Development-time threats

 Category: development-time data science control - including specific runtime implementation Permalink: https://owaspai.org/goto/modelensemble/

-Model ensemble: include the model as part of an ensemble, where each model is trained in a separately protected environment.
-If one model’s output deviates from the others, it can be ignored, as this indicates possible manipulation.
-Also called: model isolation.
+Model ensemble: deploy the model as an ensemble of models by randomly splitting the trainset to allow detection of poisoning.
+If one model’s output deviates from the others, it can be ignored, as this indicates possible manipulation of the train set.

 3.1.1.
 Data poisoning